Optimality of Correlated Sampling Strategies: Introduction

 \end{theorem}

-Strictly speaking, the work of Broder~\cite{broder1997resemblance} does not consider the general correlated sampling problem.
-Rather it gives a strategy (the ``MinHash strategy'') which happens to solve the correlated sampling problem under the condition that $P$ and $Q$ are {\em flat} distributions, i.e. they are uniform over some subset of the domain.
-The above bound applies to the case where these sets have the same size.
-The technique can also be generalized to other distributions to get the bound above, and this gives a protocol similar to that of Holenstein, though if $P$ and $Q$ are uniform over different sized subsets, the above bound is weaker than that obtained from a direct application of Broder's algorithm!
-Holenstein \cite{holenstein2007parallel} appears to be the first to formulate the problem for general distributions and give a solution with the bound claimed above.
+Strictly speaking, Broder's paper~\cite{broder1997resemblance} did not consider the general correlated sampling problem.
+Rather it introduced the \emph{MinHash strategy}, which can be interpreted as a correlated sampling strategy for the special case where $P$ and $Q$ are \emph{flat} distributions, \ie, they are uniform over some subsets of $\Omega$.
+In particular, if $P = \calU(A)$ and $Q = \calU(B)$ are distributions that are uniform over sets $A,\, B \subseteq \Omega$, respectively, then the MinHash strategy gives an error probability of $1 - |A \cap B|/|A \cup B|$, also known as the \emph{Jaccard distance} between $A$ and $B$.
+In the special case when $|A| = |B|$, this is equivalent to the bound above.

-For sake of completeness, we give a description of Broder's strategy as well as Holenstein's strategy in Section~\ref{sec:protocols}.
-We point out that variants of the protocol in \Cref{thm:Holest} (sometimes referred to as ``consistent sampling'' protocols) had been used in several applied works \cite{manber1994finding,gollapudi2006dictionary, manasse2010consistent} before Holenstein's paper.
+The technique can be generalized to other (non-flat) distributions to get the bound in \autoref{thm:corr-samp}, thereby yielding a strategy due to Kleinberg--Tardos and Holenstein.\footnote{Strictly speaking, if $P$ and $Q$ are flat over subsets of different sizes, the above bound is weaker than that obtained from a direct application of the MinHash strategy.
+See \Cref{sec:discussions} for a discussion.} Several variants of this (sometimes referred to as ``consistent sampling'' protocols) have been used in applied work, including \cite{manber1994finding,gollapudi2006dictionary, manasse2010consistent, haeupler2014consistent}.

-Given \Cref{thm:Holest}, a natural and basic question is whether the bound on the disagreement probability can be improved.
-Indeed, this question was very recently raised by Rivest \cite{Rivest} in the context of symmetric encryption, and this was one of the motivations behind this work.
-We give a surprisingly simple proof that the bound in \Cref{thm:Holest} is actually tight (for a coarse parameterization of the problem).
+Given \autoref{thm:corr-samp}, a natural and basic question is whether the bound on the error can be improved; the only lower bound we are aware of is the one that arises from coupling, namely $\eps(\delta) \ge \delta$.
+This question was recently raised by Rivest~\cite{Rivest} in the context of a new encryption scheme and was one of the motivations for this work.
+We give a surprisingly simple proof that the bound in \autoref{thm:corr-samp} is essentially tight.